kengonakajima/libs/README.md

-binaries
+libs
 ========

-binary executable files for travis-ci and other deployments (luvit, lua, luajit, moai, etc.)
+binary files for travis-ci and other deployments (luvit, lua, luajit, moai, etc.)